Aller au menu Aller au contenu Aller à la recherche

 • Working atmosphere: Ar and N2 or pure H2 (specific to the equipment)

-• Regulation: Axial, radial pyrometer, K thermocouple or S thermocouple with the possibility of having 10 measurement points simultaneously (specific to our equipment)
+• Regulation: Axial, radial pyrometer, K thermocouple or S thermocouple with the possibility of having 10 simultaneous measurement points (specific to our equipment)

 • Pressure: 20-60 mbar